 Then, look for common financial stress points, such as poor spending habits or carrying too much of a credit balance, which will also help you identify ways to overcome them.

 Overcoming anxiety and stress can be challenging if you don’t have the right set of tools.
 A therapist or psychologist can help you uncover those tools and develop skills to relieve anxiety as you learn how to deal with financial stress.

 While seeing a mental health professional like a therapist or psychologist can be costly, that person can also be the key to your stress relief.
 If your health insurance doesn’t cover the costs enough to make it financially feasible for you, there are still options:

 - Ask about financial assistance.
 This is often available for patients who can’t manage the financial burden but need support.

 - Look for free financial support groups, online and offline.
 Sites like MeetUp can help you to find groups in your area.

 - Check out the Freedom Debt Relief debt settlement program.
-A recent study showed that graduates of the Freedom Debt Relief’s debt resettlement program reported feeling 21% less stressed after completing the program.
+A 2018 study showed that graduates of Freedom Debt Relief’s debt settlement program reported feeling 21 percent less stressed after completing the program.
 They also reported stronger relationships and improved quality of life.

 You are not alone and you don’t need to wage this battle without support.
 If you’re struggling to find relief from your debt and the stress it’s causing, consider all of your options.
-Support and happiness is there for you—you just have to seek it out.
+Support and happiness is there for you as you discover how to deal with financial stress—you just have to seek it out.